Andrew is a freelance artist and Illustration student, currently working on an MFA.

 *if it’s not at the top of the stack you may have to click and hold down for a moment on whichever tool is at the top in order to access it.* Otherwise you can just hold down shift and tap U to scroll through the primitives tool stack until it lands on the ellipse tool.
 You’ll also want to make sure that it set to the appropriate path type for what you’re doing.
 I have it set to “shape layers” at the moment but it will work with any kind of shape or path.

 Drag out your shape, holding the shift key to make sure it’s a perfect circle.
 If you also hold the Alt/option key it will expand from the center instead of the top left corner.
-It helps to make sure that its centered on an intersection on the grid.
-I’ll leave the size up to you but mine has a radius of 3 spaces on the grid.
+It helps to make sure that it is centered on an intersection on the grid.
+I’ll leave the size up to you but mine has a radius of three spaces on the grid.

 If you’re working with regular raster layers Photoshop will automatically create a new layer for each duplicate.
 If you don’t want to end up with a huge stack of layers there’s an easy way to keep all of the added shapes on the same layer.
 Simply use the marquis tool or the magic wand or any of the other selection techniques to select the shape you want to transform, then, with the little marching ants around it, proceed.